nathanjones4323/nathanjones4323/README.md

 </h1>

 <p align='center'>
-  Data Engineer with an emphasis on BI, data science, ML.
+  Data Engineer with a passion for BI, data science, ML.
 </p>